 Cross Cut is a multi media project featuring traditional songs from Ontario (1820-1920) that includes an exhibition of 24 linocuts, a songbook with the linocut illustrations, a music CD, and musical performances.

-CBC’s Edith Fowke collected folk songs in rural Ontario during the 1960s—many in Peterborough County.
+CBC’s Edith Fowke collected folk songs in rural Ontario during the 1950s and ’60’s—many in Peterborough County.
 Traditional music came to Ontario with European settlers.
-Lyrics and tunes were adapted to local experiences and the personal preferences of the players, and these offer a reflection of society at different moments in history.
+Lyrics and tunes were adapted to local experiences and the personal preferences of the players, and offer a reflection of society at different moments in history.
 The underlying themes are of a timeless nature, as they deal with human existence: love, deception, politics, war, immigration, work, leisure, murder, death, etc. The series of linocuts invites to reflect on the lives of Canadians from the past and today; superficially things have changed, but the human conditions for people now are not that different from 150 years ago.
 The linocuts use both the traditional method of carving the material, and contemporary and experimental ways of mark making, including laser engraving, etching and collage.

 The prints listed below can be ordered by sending Rob an email at